particle-iot/docs/src/content/quickstart/workbench.md

 To create your first project, you'll start with the Command Palette.

 The Command Palette provides access to many commands such as open files, search for symbols, and see a quick outline of a file, all using the same interactive window.
-It can be invoked via `cmd+shift+p` on macOS or `ctrl+shift+p` on Linux and Windows.
+It can be invoked via `cmd+shift+p` on Mac OS or `ctrl+shift+p` on Linux and Windows.

 In the Command Palette select **Particle: Create New Project**.
 The matching is very flexible - you don't have to type that whole thing in or scroll through the list.
 You could just type **project** and that would typically be the first match.